-Significant progress has been made recently with the introduction of vision transformers (ViTs) Dosovitskiy et al. (2020) into 3D medical downstream tasks, especially for volumetric segmentation benchmarks Wang et al. (2021); Hatamizadeh et al. (2022b); Zhou et al. (2021); Xie et al. (2021); Chen et al. (2021).
-The characteristics of ViTs are the lack of image-specific inductive bias and the scaling behaviour, which are enhanced by large model capacities and dataset sizes.
+Significant progress has been made recently with the introduction of vision transformers (ViTs) Dosovitskiy et al. (2020).
+ViTs consistently demonstrate superior performance over the convolutional networks (ConvNets) in both natural image and medical domain Chen et al. (2021a); Bhojanapalli et al. (2021); Yu et al. (2021); Wang et al. (2021b); Li et al. (2022b).
+Specifically, ViTs demonstrate their abilities in 3D to extract sequential representation with volumetric patches and generate non-local self-attentions correspondence to enhance volumetric-related downstream tasks, especially for medical image segmentation Wang et al. (2021a); Hatamizadeh et al. (2022b); Zhou et al. (2021).
+Another characteristic of ViTs is the lack of image-specific inductive bias and the scaling behaviour which are enhanced by large model capacities and dataset sizes.
 Both characteristics contribute to the significant improvement compared to ConvNets on medical image segmentation Tang et al. (2022); Bao et al. (2021); He et al. (2022); Atito et al. (2021).
-However, it is challenging to adapt 3D ViT models as generic network backbones due to the high complexity of computing global self-attention with respect to the input size, especially in high resolution images with dense features across scales.
+However, it is challenging to adapt ViT models as generic network backbones due to the high complexity of computing global self-attention with respect to the input size, especially in high resolution images with dense features across scales.
 Therefore, hierarchical transformers are proposed to bridge these gaps with their intrinsic hybrid structure Zhang et al. (2022); Liu et al. (2021).
 Introducing the "sliding window" strategy into ViTs termed Swin Transformer behave similarily with ConvNets Liu et al. (2021).
-SwinUNETR adapts Swin transformer blocks as the generic vision encoder backbone and achieves current state-of-the-art performance on several 3D segmentation benchmarks Hatamizadeh et al. (2022a); Tang et al. (2022).
-Such performance gain is largely owing to the large receptive field from 3D shift window multi-head self-attention (MSA).
-However, the computation of shift window MSA is computational unscalable to achieve via traditional 3D volumetric ConvNet architectures.
+In medical domain, SwinUNETR adapts Swin transformer blocks as the generic vision encoder backbone and achieves current state-of-the-art performance for volumetric segmentation.
+Hatamizadeh et al. (2022a).
+However, a naive implementation of a sliding window for computing self-attention can have a high computation time and bring the system design more sophisticated for efficiency optimization Ramachandran et al. (2019); Liu et al. (2021).
 As the advancement of ViTs starts to bring back the concepts of convolution, the key components for such large performance differences are attributed to the scaling behavior and global self-attention with large receptive fields.
 As such, we further ask: Can we leverage convolution modules to enable the capabilities of hierarchical transformers?